Trophy of the Alps—La Turbie

 Here, you will find the famous Trophy, built in 6 BC by Roman Emperor Augustus after the defeat of the Gallic tribes in the region.
 It is incredible to get this close to the monument.
 While the gates were closed that surround the foundation, it was wonderful to be there and feel its grandeur.
 It was our misfortune of coming on a Monday when the site is closed.

-As you can see just a portion of the tower remains, still very impressive today.
+However, as you can see just a portion of the tower remains, still very impressive today.
 Vandals and other barbaric tribes robbed the stone.
 The structure is made with local limestone (from a quarry still in use today), and partially restored with Carrara Marble back in the 1930’s.
 Half in ruin from its glory days, and now only 35 meters tall.
 In 1860 La Turbie became part of France, and in 1865 the monument became classified as a National Monument.

 Exploring the medieval streets…